joatmon08/expense-report/README.md

 # Expense Report

-A set of .NET and Java services that return records expenses and returns a report for a given trip identifier.
+A set of .NET Core and Java Spring Boot services that records expenses and returns a report for a given trip identifier.

 ![How Expense Report Works](./image/diagram.png)

 ## What it does